-Once a PCP refers the patient, one or more specialist clinicians join the care team.
-The specialist, like the PCP, must first diagnose and then treat the patient.
-However, her choices are constrained to more or less intensive care.
-I assume the specialist will only provide the intensity of care needed to cure the patient.
-At the onset of the visit, the specialist seeks information regarding the patient's illness.
-In addition to the general information available to the whole care team, each clinician has access to the specific information gathered through their individual encounters, along with any more specific information transferred through discussions with the primary care provider.
+In addition to the general information available to the whole care team, each clinician has access to the specific information gathered through their individual encounters, along with any other information transferred through coordination between the specialty and primary care providers.
 After a discontinuity, these discussions offer less information.
 This implies opposing effects.
 Specialists will treat appropriate referrals more intensively after a discontinuity in primary care.
 However, because the marginal referral is less appropriate, new referrals are likely to be treated less intensively on average.